jacobdwyer16/jacobdwyer16/README.md

 - 🎓 I’m working on my Master’s of Computer and Information Technology (MCIT) at the University of Pennsylvania
-- 💻 My concentrations include databases, computer vision, blockchain and artifical intelligence
+- 💻 Specialized coursework include databases, computer vision, blockchain, cryptography, and artifical intelligence
 - 💾 I can program Java, C, SQL, Python, NoSQL, MongoDB, Neo4j, PHP, JavaScript, and more...
 - 📊 I can build data visualizations in Tableau and Power BI
 - 💸 I'm also a Certified Public Accountant